LittlestCube/Tanga/README.md

 Later, I decided to coin a new name for the EssayWriter itself.
 I chose the name Tanga, and here we are.

-Over time, I have added more and more to the algorithm and the funcitonality of the Writer itself, and now those changes can be found here.
+Over time, I have added more and more to the algorithm and the functionality of the Writer itself, and now those changes can be found here.

 I hope it helps you write your essays.